SBI International Money Transfer: Guide to SBI Remit, Foreign Exchange Rates, and Remittance Fees

 SBI Wire Transfer

-You can send funds to your beneficiary's account in India from your overseas bank account through SWIFT network.
+You can receive funds directly into your SBI account via a wire transfer initiated from an overseas bank account through the SWIFT network.
 You have to mention the following details to your bank for international transfer to Indian bank account²:

 1. SWIFT code